mpaviotti/mpaviotti.github.com/research.markdown

 title: Research
 ---

-My research is based on idea of "*Computational Trilogy*" or "*Computational Trinity*" which is a profound insight dating back to the '70s that `Intuitionistic Logic`, `Category Theory` and `Computability` are essentially "three sides" of the same coin.
+My research is based on idea of "*Computational Trinity*" which is a profound insight dating back to the '70s that `Intuitionistic Logic`, `Category Theory` and `Computability` are essentially "three sides" of the same coin.

 Consider a function that takes an input of type $$A$$ and produces an output of type $$B$$